AugmentedAJ/Long-Context-Code-Bench/README.md

 ```

 Notes:
-- `--judge-model` is only used to look up existing scalar scores from the
+- `--judge-model` is used both to look up existing scalar scores from the
-  `cross_agent_analysis` stage; no new LLM calls are made.
-- For each pairwise decision, `judge_runner` and `judge_model` are taken
-  from the agent's original edit (e.g., `auggie/sonnet4.5`,
-  `claude-code/claude-sonnet-4-5`).
-- Claude Code runs under a PTY so that its Ink-based TTY handling works
-  reliably in CI and other non-interactive environments.
+  `cross_agent_analysis` stage and as the LLM judge for pairwise decisions.
+- Each pairwise decision compares two agents' diffs to the same human ground
+  truth diff and asks the LLM to choose a winner (or tie) and provide a
+  short rationale plus per-agent "match to human" scores.

 3. **Customize ranking**: Use `--rank-by` to rank by different metrics (mean_aggregate, success_rate, tasks_per_hour, etc.)
 4. **Export results**: Save leaderboard as CSV or JSON for sharing